HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 @t=2, we have two trial observations.
 With these two points `(x1, y1)` and `(x2, y2)`, we can use Gaussina process to infer the purple area.
 Next point is to look for high-mean regions (exploitation) and high-variance regions (exploration).
 So we only look regions where the objective is higher than the right (and right `(x2, y2)` > left `(x1, y1)`), and also purple area is wide, as well as the maximum on acquisition function.
 Here it is labeled by the red triangle at `x3`.

-@t=3, with `x3`, the uncertiantity vanishes so the purple area shrinks.
-Note meanwhile the acquisition function also drop. `(x2, y2)` still higher objective, so next step looks for it's right with wide purple area.
+@t=3, with `x3`, the uncertiantity vanishes so the purple area shrinks, and the bloack solid line moves closer to the dash line.
+Note meanwhile the acquisition function also drop. `(x2, y2)` still higher objective, so next step looks for it's right with wide purple area, with maximum acquisition function.

+@t=4, now we can see the mean of posterior is close to the true objective line.

 ## HyperOpt Code Example for LGBM